bcgsc/tigmint/README.md

 + `draft`: Name of the draft assembly, `myassembly.fa`
 + `reads`: Name of the reads, `myreads.fq.gz`
 + `G`: Haploid genome size of the draft assembly organism.
-Used to calculate `span` parameter automatically
+Used to calculate `span` parameter automatically.
+Can be given as an integer or in scientific notation (e.g. '3e9' for human)
 + `span=20`: Number of spanning molecules threshold.
 Set `span=auto` to automatically select span parameter (currently only recommended for `tigmint-long`)
 + `cut=500`: Cut length for long reads (`tigmint-long` only)
 + `longmap=ont`: Long read platform; `ont` for Oxford Nanopore Technologies (ONT) long reads, `pb` for PacBio long reads (`tigmint-long` only)